gburd/sparsemap/README.md

   by ~32 bytes; consumers that embed `struct sparsemap` directly (vendored test harnesses) must update the duplicate.

+## Future work: SIMD

+Sparsemap is scalar-only by design.
+No `__builtin_popcount` chains, no AVX intrinsics, no NEON — nothing target-specific.
+The same source compiles unchanged on x86_64, ARM, RISC-V, and anything else with a C99 compiler.
+This is deliberate: single-file vendoring and cross-platform reproducibility outrank per-architecture peak performance for our consumer profile (PostgreSQL extensions, embedded indexers, undo logs).

+The `aligned_alloc` / `aligned_free` slots in `sm_allocator_t` exist
+so that adding SIMD later doesn't force another API break.
+Two tiers of work are plausible if a real workload ever justifies it.
+Both are deferred until a downstream consumer profiles a hotspot in a sparsemap operation.

+### Tier 1 — vectorize the inner loops without changing the wire format

+  - **`sm_cardinality` over MIXED runs.**  Walk chunks scalar-style to identify contiguous runs of MIXED bitvecs of length ≥ K (~4), gather them into an aligned scratch buffer, run AVX2/AVX-512 (or NEON) popcount, accumulate.
+Falls back to the current scalar loop for short runs and unsupported platforms.
+  - **Set ops on MIXED-MIXED chunk-pair runs.**  Same idea applied to `sm_union` / `sm_intersection` / `sm_xor` / `sm_difference`:
+    when both inputs have aligned MIXED runs, dispatch to a vectorized `vpand` / `vpor` / `vpxor` loop.
+  - Roughly 500 LOC of intrinsics, runtime CPU dispatch via `__attribute__((target("avx2")))` plus a `cpuid` probe, and one aligned scratch buffer per inner-loop call (uses `sm_allocator_t::aligned_alloc`).
+  - Realistic gain: 1.5–3× on dense (mostly-MIXED) maps; near zero on sparse maps because the gather overhead eats the win.

+### Tier 2 — wire-format extension for native SIMD layout

+  - Add a fifth chunk payload type (e.g. `SM_PAYLOAD_DENSE_RUN`)
+    that stores N contiguous bitvecs aligned on a 32-byte boundary, with a length prefix.
+The encoder switches to dense-run mode when emitting a long MIXED run.
+  - The 2-bit flag space is full (00/01/10/11 all assigned), so the new mode requires an escape encoding via the chunk header.
+  - Removes the gather step entirely; SIMD ops run directly on the serialized bytes.
+  - Roughly 1500 LOC, codec rewrite, deserialize-backward-compat work, consumer wire format changes.
+  - Realistic gain: 4–6× on dense maps.

+### Why neither is shipped today

+Sparsemap's value proposition is "small wire format, single-file vendoring, no SIMD assumptions".
+Adding SIMD splits the code (scalar fallback + vector fast path), introduces runtime CPU dispatch, and forces every consumer's build system to handle target-feature flags.
+We will not pay that cost speculatively.

+If and when a real workload pins `sm_cardinality` or set-op throughput as a measured bottleneck, **Tier 1 is the right answer** (small, contained, no wire-format change).
+Tier 2 is a CRoaring-shaped rewrite and probably the wrong tool for sparsemap's niche.
+Open an issue with profile data if you hit such a workload.

 ## License

 MIT.
 See [LICENSE](LICENSE).